 The Sanssouci Park is a large park in Potsdam.
-It contains several palaces, the most famous being the Schloss Sanssouci.
+The park is home to several palaces that were built for king Frederick the Great, the most famous being the Schloss Sanssouci.

 which means without worry in French).